 Mission First is happy to announce that Shannon Scott and Russell Johnson have joined its board.

-Ms. Scott has an acute skill for process improvement, and since joining The Community Foundation has made process enhancements for grant and timesheet reporting, expense reporting, financial reporting and annual audits, and technology.
+Ms. Scott has an acute skill for process improvement, and since joining Greater Washington Community Foundation has made process enhancements for grant and timesheet reporting, expense reporting, financial reporting and annual audits, and technology.
 She is responsible for managing the accounting, investments, financial planning and reporting, tax, budget and treasury functions.
 In addition, she oversees Human Resources and Information Technology.

-Prior to joining the Community Foundation, she served as the Chief Financial Officer at National Housing Trust and the Council on Foundations, providing financial planning and reporting, grants management and enterprise risk management information to the leadership team and the board of directors.
+Prior to joining the Greater Washington Community Foundation, she served as the Chief Financial Officer at National Housing Trust and the Council on Foundations, providing financial planning and reporting, grants management and enterprise risk management information to the leadership team and the board of directors.
 She was also the controller for Capital Impact Partners (formerly NCB Capital Impact), managing the finance and accounting team and overseeing financial reporting and audits, compliance reporting for new markets tax credits transactions, budgeting, investment management and grants management.
 Ms. Scott also chaired the Diversity Committee, bringing a culture of shared history and understanding to the work.
 Prior to that, she served as the Chief Financial Officer at So Others Might Eat, a social services agency providing much needed resources to Washington, DC’s homeless population.

 Ms. Scott also served six years as treasurer and volunteer photographer for Miriam’s Kitchen, a Washington DC nonprofit serving the area’s homeless population.